legionboard/eye/install/english.md

 You can download LegionBoard Eye either from [GitLab](https://gitlab.com/legionboard/eye/tags) or from [GitHub](https://github.com/legionboard/eye/releases).
 Make sure that you do not accidentially download a beta version.
 After the download completed, unzip the archive you just downloaded.

+## Configure

-Then, go to "src/config" in the directory of your unzipped LegionBoard Eye download and rename "configuration-template.js" to "configuration.js".
+Go to "src/config" in the directory of your unzipped LegionBoard Eye download and rename "configuration-template.js" to "configuration.js".
-Finally, open "configuration.js" with a text editor and edit the following
+Then open "configuration.js" with a text editor and edit the following
 line:
 ```
 'apiRoot': 'https://api.legionboard.example.com',